nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

               to mean 'one of the site_meters'.
 :submeter_of_is_uncertain: (boolean) Set to true if the value for
                            `submeter_of` is uncertain.
-:upstream_meter_in_building: (int) Only use if the upstream meter is
+:upstream_meter_in_building: (int) If the upstream meter is
-                             in a different building.
-If left blank then we assume the upstream meter is in the same building as this meter.
+                             in a different building then specify that building instance here.
+If left blank
+                             then we assume the upstream meter is in the same building as this meter.
 :site_meter: (boolean): True if this is a site meter (i.e. furthest